Generating the SDK Image

 Must have Python installed.
 An additional gotcha, the script checks for Python

-must also be installed.
+using which, so naturally, which must also be installed.
 The SDK also

 cannot be installed as root.